threefoldfoundation/info_sdk/src/gettingstarted/testnet/testnet_getting_started.md

 As the first step, you need to get yourself a **3Bot Connect** and **3Bot ID**.
 This can be done by downloading the app on your smartphone and creating your own 3Bot Identity.

-Please be aware that this ID is going to be used as your main digital identity on the Threefold Grid and holds the keys to access every service on the grid.
+Please be aware that this ID will be used as your main digital identity on the Threefold Grid and holds the keys to access every service on the grid.
 Therefore, it's very important to remember the login data and the seed phrase of your ID.
-The 3Bot Connect App will also provide you with an access to your 3Bot Wallet where you could store your Threefold Tokens.
+The 3Bot Connect App will also provide you with an access to your 3Bot Wallet where you can store your Threefold Tokens.

 > Manual: [Get __3Bot Connect App__](3botconnect_install.md)